komefai/PS4Macro.MarvelHeroesOmega/README.md

 - Auto heal at a certain %
 - Walk around map (experimental)
 - Lock target and attack when an enemy is detected
+- Program the bot using Objectives
+- Customize attack controls in Attack Sequence

 ## Usage

 1. Open PS4Macro.MarvelHeroesOmega.dll in PS4 Macro.
-2. Press the `Script` button
-3. Press play
+2. Press play

 ## To-Do List

 - Smarter movement
-- More attack combinations
 - Collect loots
 - Selling